 - What did they struggle with while trying to solve the project or scenario?

 Remember: if you allow your eagerness to get to the hands-on portion of learning eclipse your desire to learn, you could be missing important additional lessons from your classmates’ experiences with hands-on materials.
+You could even learn a new skill from them.
 Treat your classmates as part of the hands-on lesson – though not literally, of course.
 Ask them about their experiences with your mutual materials and tools, and don’t be afraid to ask them to demonstrate techniques they’re particularly skilled with to learn from them.